-A Service Mesh consists of two main architectural layers or Components:
+A Service Mesh consists of two main architectural layers or components:

-- Data plane, and a - Control plane.
+- Data plane - Control plane

 The interconnected set of proxies in a Service Mesh that control the inter-services communication represents its data plane.
-The data plane provides the ability to forward requests from the applications, and is the data path, hence the name.
-A data plane may also provide more sophisticated features like health checking, load balancing, circuit breaking, timeouts and retries, authentication, and authorization [5].
-The specialized proxy that is created for each service instance (side-car proxy) performs the runtime operations needed for enforcing security (access control, communication-related), which are enabled by injecting policies (e.g., access control policies) into the proxy from the control plane.
+The data plane is the data path and provides the ability to forward requests from the applications.
+A data plane may also provide more sophisticated features like health checking, load balancing, circuit breaking, timeouts, retries, authentication, and authorization [5].
+The specialized proxy that is created for each service instance (i.e., side-car proxy) performs the runtime operations needed for enforcing security (e.g., access control, communication-related), which are enabled by injecting policies (e.g., access control policies) into the proxy from the control plane.
 This also provides the flexibility to dynamically change policies without modifying the microservice's code.

 A control plane is a set of APIs and tools used to control and configure data plane (proxy) behavior across the mesh.
-The control plane is where users specify authentication policies, naming information, gather metrics (in general telemetry collection) and configure the data plane as a whole [6].
-The intelligence, data and other artifacts required for implementing all security functions lie in the control plane.
-These include the software for generating authentication certificates and repository for storing them, the policies for authentication, authorization engine, software for receiving telemetry/monitoring data regarding each microservice and aggregating them, and APIs for modifying the behavior of the network through various features, such as load balancing, circuit breaking, or rate limiting.
-The control plane of the Service Mesh platform has to be integrated with the orchestration platform (as it gets critical data from the platform such as service registry) of the microservices-based application and hence should have the required integration capabilities, to be useful.
+The Service Mesh control plane is distinct from the orchestrator's control plane-the former controls the Service Mesh, while the latter controls the cluster.
+The control plane is where users specify authentication policies and naming information, gather metrics (in general telemetry collection), and configure the data plane as a whole [6].
+The intelligence, data, and other artifacts required for implementing all security functions lie in the control plane.
+These include the software for generating authentication certificates and the repository for storing them, policies for authentication, authorization engine, software for receiving telemetry/monitoring data regarding each microservice and aggregating them, and APIs for modifying the behavior of the network through various features, such as load balancing, circuit breaking, or rate limiting.
+The control plane of the Service Mesh platform has to be integrated with the orchestration platform (as it gets critical data from the platform, such as service registry) of the microservices-based application and should therefore have the required integration capabilities to be useful.
 Since the control plane is a critical component of the Service Mesh, it must be highly available and distributed.
 A control plane can be implemented through configuration files, API calls, and user interfaces [7].

-As part of the process of providing the communication, the following functions are supported [1,2].
+As part of the process of providing the communication, the following functions are supported [1,2]:

-- Authentication & Authorization Certificate Generation, Key Management, Whitelist & Blacklist, service-to-service access control - Secure Service Discovery Discovery of service endpoints through a dedicated Service Registry - Secure Communication mutual TLS, encryption, dynamic route generation, multiple protocol support including protocol translation where required- HTTP1.x, HTTP2, gRPC - Resilience/Stability features for communication Circuit Breakers, Retries, Timeouts, Fault Injection/Handling, Load Balancing, Failover, Rate Limiting, Request Shadowing - Observability/Monitoring features Logging, Metrics, Distributed Tracing
+- Authentication and authorization Certificate generation, key management, whitelist and blacklist, Single sign-on (SSO) tokens, API keys - Secure service discovery Discovery of service endpoints through a dedicated service registry - Secure communication Mutual Transport Layer Security (TLS), encryption, dynamic route generation, multiple protocol support, including protocol translation where required (e.g., Hypertext Transfer Protocol (HTTP)1.x, HTTP2, gRPC, etc.) - Resilience/stability features for communication Circuit breakers, retries, timeouts, fault injection/handling, load balancing, failover, rate limiting, request shadowing - Observability/monitoring features Logging, metrics, distributed tracing